HumanSignal/label-studio/docs/source/guide/index.md

 bash start.sh
 ```

 To run it locally we include the compiled version of the frontend part and an example implementation of the backend.
+That bash script initializes python environment, installs dependencies and starts an example python server.

 ## Ready for More?